 Sun Wu Kong was the first that I succeeded in making with paper instead of wood.

 The Magic Paintbrush is a fascinating tale about a poor orphan boy, Ma Liang, who owns a magic paintbrush that brings to life everything he paints.
 An evil emperor finds out about his magic paintbrush and makes him paint a mountain of gold and silver.
 Ma Liang refuses to give in to the emperor's demands but is threatened that his friends will be harmed.
-In the show, we will be using two kinds of puppetry – modern shadow puppetry and Chinese hand puppetry.
+In the show, we used two kinds of puppetry – modern shadow puppetry and Chinese hand puppetry.

 Modern shadow puppetry is different from traditional shadow puppetry.
 Traditional shadow puppetry originated from China but is the West that propelled it into the modern era.
 One big difference between the two is the light source – in the past the light source was an oil lamp.
 The other difference between the two is the material used to make the puppets.
 Modern shadow puppets are usually made from paper whereas the traditional ones are made from leather.